-With a Roth, you don't get that deduction up front but you won't pay taxes on the money once you retire.
-If you're still working on building your career in your 30s, the odds are good that by the time you reach your golden years, you're going to be earning significantly more.
-Any qualified withdrawals from a Roth won't add to your tax burden.
 Tip: If you're self-employed, consider opening a SEP IRA or solo 401(k) instead.
-You can make both employer and employee contributions to these plans, up to a limit of $53,000 for 2015.
-That's substantially higher than the $5,500 allowed for a Roth but the trade-off is your distributions from either plan are fully taxable.
+You can make both employer and employee contributions to these plans, up to a limit of $57,000 for 2020.
+That's substantially higher than the $6,000 ($7,000 if you are 50 or older) allowed for a Roth for 2020 but the trade-off is your distributions from either plan are fully taxable.

 4. Max out your Health Savings Account